ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 - **Delete the accounts on your platform**: go to the `Email accounts`{.action} tab.
 To the right of the account you want to delete, click the `...`{.action} button, then `Reset this account`{.action} or `Reset`{.action}
     ![emailpro](images/add_domain_exchange_step7.png){.thumbnail}

-Once the accounts have been reassigned to another domain name, or their reset has been completed, it is now possible to delete the domain name.
+Once the accounts have been reassigned to another domain name or their reset has been completed, it is possible to delete the domain name.

 In the `Associated domains`{.action} tab for your platform, click on the `...`{.action} button to the right of the domain name concerned, then on `Delete this domain`{.action}.